 - They help you customise your health insurance plan as per your coverage needs

 - Since they are optional, you can control the coverage available and the premium payable

-Popular add-ons available under health insurance plans –
+Popular add-ons are available under Health Insurance Plans:

-Why is the rider useful? – Like critical illness rider, this rider also pays a fixed amount which does not depend on the actual costs incurred.
+Why is the Rider useful? – Like a critical illness rider, this rider also pays a fixed amount which does not depend on the actual costs incurred.
 The amount can also be used for any purpose.
-Thus, hospital cash rider also acts as a supplement to your health insurance plan and gives you a daily amount for meeting any additional expenses incurred during your hospital stay.
+Thus, a hospital cash rider also acts as a supplement to your health insurance plan and gives you a daily amount for meeting any additional expenses incurred during your hospital stay.

 Maternity cover comes inbuilt in many health plans.
 In other plans, the cover is allowed as an add-on.
-Similarly, in many health plans where maternity is covered, new born baby cover is also available as an inbuilt benefit.
-However, in other plans with maternity coverage, new born baby cover is allowed as an add-on.
-While maternity add-on covers the expenses incurred in child-birth, new born baby cover provides coverage to the new born baby against any medical contingencies.
+Similarly, in many health plans where maternity is covered, the newborn baby cover is also available as an inbuilt benefit.
+However, in other plans with maternity coverage, the newborn baby cover is allowed as an add-on.
+While maternity add-on covers child-birth expenses, the newborn baby cover provides coverage to the newborn baby against any medical contingencies.

-Why is the rider useful?- Maternity and newly born baby coverage is beneficial as this rider covers the high expenses incurred in maternity.
+Why is the rider useful?- Maternity and newborn baby coverage are beneficial as this rider covers the high expenses incurred in maternity.
 Thus, it takes the burden of maternity expenses off your shoulders and is useful.